Parliamentary.ai

 Implementation

-Sections 1 and 3 of the Act will come into effect 18 months after passing, while Section 2 (relating to the code of practice) will come into effect after six months.
+Sections 1 and 3 of the Act will come into effect 18 months after it is passed, while Section 2 (the code of practice) will come into effect after six months.

 Government Spending